Eschatologue/CM_wiki/docs/class/rogue/soulknife.md

 The blade vanishses immediately after it hits or misses its target, and leaves no mark if it deals damage.

-After you attack with the blade, you can make a melee or ranged weapon attack with a second psychic blade as a **:rsc-b: Bonus Action**{ .rsc } on the same turn, provided your other hand is free to create it.
+After you attack with the blade, you can make a melee or ranged weapon attack with a second psychic blade as a **:rsc-b: Bonus Action**{.rsc} on the same turn, provided your other hand is free to create it.
 The damage die of this bonus attack is 1d4, instead of 1d6.

 ### Level 9: Soul Blades